 As a new generation of visionaries – from SpaceX’s Elon Musk to Virgin Galactic’s Richard Branson – look forward to new frontiers, we cast an eye back and pay homage to history’s most epic endeavours thus far.

 Amundsen is better known for being the first person to reach the South Pole, which is plenty epic enough.
 However, he first made his mark on history by undertaking a three-year voyage from the Atlantic to the Pacific via the Arctic Ocean to become the first to conquer the epic route that’s been sought by explorers for centuries.

-As if sailing the complex waterways wasn’t impressive enough, Amundsem then skied 800 kilometers across Alaska to send a telegram about his success.
-Then he skied the 800 kilometers back again.
+As if sailing the complex waterways wasn’t impressive enough, Amundsen then skied 800km across Alaska to send a telegram about his success.
+Then he skied the 800km back again.
 (Norwegians, eh?)

 2. Livingstone’s travels through Africa

 The near-mythical status held by David Livingstone is not without merit.
 He is probably best known for crossing the African continent (1852-56), navigating the Zambezi river (1858–64) and seeking the source of the Nile (1866-73).

 Livingstone travelled for years at a time (at one point lost to the outside world for six years) and eventually died of malaria in present-day Zambia.
 Today, his name is immortalised with countless places and memorials named in his honour throughout Africa and further afield.